Mediation Services

 If you want to settle a dispute outside of court, mediation is a great alternative.
 We offer free mediation services, both community and court-connected, to the residents and businesses of Los Angeles County.

-Click the button to get help with our e-consumer system.
+Click the button on the right to access the mediation portal and request help through our online system.

 If your dispute involves a hearing, please submit your mediation request at least 21 business days before your hearing date to allow time for us to process your request.